eugf/eugene_data606/docs/final_proposal.md

 | ASF         | float64  | Derived anatomic values | Normalized whole brain volume (nWBV)                                                                                          |
 | Delay       | float64  | ???                     | (This may be for the longitudinal follow-up dataset, wherein patients returned <90 days later for follow-up scans)            |

-In summary, the column datatypes in this dataset can be broken down into 3 main types:
+In summary, the column datatypes can be broken down into 3 main types:

 - float64(7)  --> 7 numerical
 - int64(2)    --> 2 integer